jjvanzon/Circular-Language-Spec/spec/misc-diagram-topics/diagram-expression-introduction.md

 Diagram Expression,

 "Your screen doesn't have to do everything.
-Your brain does the rest."
+Your brain might the rest."

 JJ